Board or Committee Service

 Interested in serving on a nonprofit board of directors or on a committee?

-Every nonprofit organization (NPO) is governed by a board of directors that looses members every year.
-Some people may think they are not qualified to serve on a Board, but learn later that their skills, experiences, passion to serve, network and connections make them a great board member and volunteer.
+Every nonprofit organization is governed by a board of directors that loses members every year.
+You might be surprised to learn that your skills, experiences, passion to serve, network and connections make you uniquely qualified as an ideal board member and volunteer.

-There are several underlying factors common among individuals appointed to serve such as the ability to get along well with others, financial expertise, personal experience, skills, and access to a variety of resources.
-Serving on a board of directors requires strong leadership, commitment to the mission of the organization and time.
-Board of Director responsibilities include fiscal oversight, fundraising, strategic planning and personnel actions, in addition to showing up.
-Most Boards meet six times a year plus monthly or bi-monthly committee meetings.
-Those who meet board member qualifications may find the experience challenging, but deeply rewarding.
-There are numerous NPOs seeking Board and Committee Members.
-Click any of the links below to learn more.
+Board and committee members generally get along well with others, plus offer financial expertise, personal experience, professional skills and access to a variety of resources.
+Serving on a board requires strong leadership, commitment to the organization’s mission and time.
+Board of directors can expect to provide fiscal oversight, fundraising, strategic planning and personnel actions, in addition to showing up.
+Most boards meet six times a year plus monthly or bi-monthly committee meetings.
+Appointed board members may find the experience challenging and deeply rewarding.

-- Speak with current board members and learn more about the culture and environment.
+- Talk with current board members to learn more about the culture and environment

 - Evaluate the need for your skills and experiences

 - Serve on a committee first to learn more about the culture of the NPO, supporters, and staff